 - Thursday-Clean your kitchen or bathroom and spend time with your kids.
 Mom’s that work you can do this before or after work while dinner is going and have your kids help you if possible.

 - Friday-Vacuum and Clean living room or bedroom if super messy, you can use the time to unclutter some more.

 - Saturday-Grocery shop or take a day off and relax with your family.
-Plan something fun to do and maybe have a date night with your spouse later.
+Plan something fun to do or have a date night with your spouse later.

-2. Make sure to write in the calendar that I have for you what appointments and events you have and work those into your weekly plan.
+Make sure to write in the calendar that I have for you what appointments and events you have and work those into your weekly plan.
+We have been doing this for years now and it works great, we both can see what is going on this month and it helps organize your own thoughts and plans.

-4. If you can’t control your anxiety and find yourself having constant panic attacks go to your doctor and talk about what is going on with you, sometimes taking medicine for anxiety is the only way to control it and overcome your symptoms.
-Doctors know a lot more about anxiety in women then they used to and it is common especially for postpartum mom’s to be dealing with anxiety due to a big life change and hormones plus the added responsibility of a baby and maybe even trauma from birth or before.
+Doctors know a lot more about anxiety in women then they used to and it is common especially for postpartum moms dealing with anxiety due to a big life change and hormones plus the added responsibility of a baby and maybe even trauma from birth or before.
 Don’t feel bad if you have to take medicine, if it helps then you will be a lot happier mom and wife and being your best self will help everyone!

-5. Exercise is a big key to helping balance hormones and decreases stress and anxiety by releasing those feel-good endorphins which helps make you happier and reduce stress-induced brain damage by stimulating the production of neurohormones like norepinephrine, which improves thinking and helps with mom brain as well!
+Exercise is a big key to helping balance hormones and decreases stress and anxiety by releasing those feel-good endorphins which help make you happier and reduce stress-induced brain damage by stimulating the production of neurohormones like norepinephrine, which improves thinking and helps with mom brain as well!

 Verses to say when you start feeling anxious:

 - Isaiah 41:10- ” Do not fear, for I am with you; do not be dismayed for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand”